Fed Cuts Interest Rates In Emergency Response To Coronavirus

 "We do recognize that a rate cut will not reduce the rate of infection," Powell said.
 "It won't fix a broken supply chain.
 We get that.
 We don't think we have all the answers.
 But we do believe that our action will provide a meaningful boost to the economy."

-The move comes at a time of growing concern about the impact the virus is having on the global economy.
-Companies around the world are shutting down production and canceling travel in response.

-Stock prices had their worst week since the 2008 financial crisis last week, with the Dow Jones Industrial Average falling by 12.5%, although it recouped part of its losses on Monday.
+Last week, stock prices had their worst week since the 2008 financial crisis, with the Dow Jones Industrial Average falling by 12.5%, although it recouped part of its losses on Monday.

 The Fed left open the possibility of further rate cuts down the line, saying it was monitoring developments and would act as needed to shore up growth.